 Michigan's Law & Economics workshop provides an opportunity for faculty and students from across the University to engage with cutting-edge law and economics research.
-The Fall 2019 workshop will be held from 4:30-6:30 p.m. in Jeffries Hall room 1020, and is organized by Professor J.J.
-Prescott (firstname.lastname@example.org) and Professor Veronica Santarosa (email@example.com).If you would like to receive workshop announcements, please contact Jenny Rickard (firstname.lastname@example.org) and ask to have your name added to the workshop's email list.(Please click on the Workshop navigation link to the left to view past workshop topics.)
+The Winter 2020 workshops are meeting on Thursdays from 4:30-6:30 p.m. in Jeffries Hall room 1020, and are organized by Professor J.J.
+Prescott (firstname.lastname@example.org).If you would like to receive workshop announcements, please contact Jenny Rickard (email@example.com) or Marielle Toonen (firstname.lastname@example.org) and ask to have your name added to the workshop's email list.(Please click on the Workshop navigation link to the left to view past workshop topics.)

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home